A Night at the Rabbit Hole (from the Alice Unbound Beyond Wonderland anthology, Exile Editions, 2018)

 I love the characters and the storytelling.
 Never once did it feel contrived or forced.

-~ Amy M. Young, author of the upcoming Desert Song, and Torrent flash fiction
+~ Amy M. Young, author of A Desert Song

 I love this book!
 I read it closer to its release date, but put off reviewing it because I didn’t know how to articulate how much I love it.
 The characters are lovable and wonderfully diverse, and the story-within-a-story device helps drive the plot along and add an extra layer of humor to an already hilarious tale.
 If me dropping my book to draw fan art doesn’t convince you that this book is seriously awesome, I don’t know what will.